Fredholm realizations of elliptic symbols on manifolds with boundary: Relation to boundary value problems

 \subsection{Differential operators}

-Given an local elliptic boundary value problem of Lopatinskii-Schapiro type, $\lrpar{P,B},$ it follows from the discussion above that there is a Fredholm zero operator with the same interior symbol and index.
-In fact, if $P$ is a differential operator of order $k$, then $x^kP$ is an elliptic zero-differential operator whose interior symbol coincides with that of $P$ (as pointed out in \cite{Mazzeo:Edge}).
+Given a local elliptic boundary value problem of Lopatinskii-Schapiro type, $\lrpar{P,B},$ it follows from the discussion above that there is a Fredholm zero operator with the same interior symbol and index.
+In fact, if $P$ is a differential operator of order $k$, then $x^kP$ is an elliptic zero-differential operator whose interior symbol coincides with that of $P$.
 It is also possible to give an explicit example of a perturbation of order $-\infty$ to a fully elliptic operator corresponding to $B.$